Drinfel'd double for monoidal Hom-Hopf algebras: INTRODUCTION

-This paper is organized as follows.
-In section 1, we will recall the definitions and results of monoidal Hom-Hopf algebras, such as a monoidal Hom-algeba, a monoidal Hom-coalgebra, a monoidal Hom-module, a monoidal Hom-comodule and the Hom-smash products.
-In section 2, we will introduce the notion of bicrossproduct $(B\#H,\beta\#\alpha)$, and we will give the necessary and sufficient conditions for $(B\#H,\beta\#\alpha)$ to form a monoidal Hom-Hopf algebra, generalizing the bicrossproduct defined in \cite{M1}.
+In Section 1, we will recall the definitions and results of monoidal Hom-Hopf algebras, such as a monoidal Hom-algeba, a monoidal Hom-coalgebra, a monoidal Hom-module, a monoidal Hom-comodule and the Hom-smash products.

+In Section 2, we will introduce the notion of bicrossproduct $(B\#H,\beta\#\alpha)$, and give the necessary and sufficient conditions for $(B\#H,\beta\#\alpha)$ to form a monoidal Hom-Hopf algebra (see Theorem 2.2 and Theorem 2.3), generalizing the Majid's bicrossproduct defined in \cite{M1}.
 An example will be given at the end of this section.
-In section 3, we will construct a class of bicrossproduct monoidal Hom-Hopf algebras.
-In Section 4, we will construct the Drinfeld double from the bicrossproduct monoidal Hopf algebra and obtain its quasitriangular structure.
-We also prove that it is a solution of quantum Hom-Yang-Baxter equation.